Why be part of this NSF Research?

 As you take these surveys you will learn more about your own beliefs and practices regarding help-seeking behavior.
 By building this foundation, you will be able to apply more effective strategies in your own classes.
 Students who have solid math skills are more likely to succeed in later classes and reach their own career goals.

-If you are interested in being part of this voluntary research project, enter your contact information in the Research Participation Form link below and one of our team members will contact you.
+If you are interested in being part of this voluntary research project, please complete the application form for the summer of 2023, link below and one of our team members will contact you with more information.

-If after reviewing the consent forms you have questions about the study or your participation, please call Dr. Kiran Bhutani (Principal Investigator) at 202-319-5221 or email her at firstname.lastname@example.org
+If after reviewing the consent forms you have questions about the study or your participation, please reach out to Dr. Kiran Bhutani (Principal Investigator) at email@example.com

 Thank you for your interest in this important research.